 An unconditional offer letter will be issued to the accepted candidates

-A conditional letter will be issued to the students in case they have to meet a certain criteria.
+A conditional letter will be issued to students where they have to meet a certain condition of entry.
 (Indicator -8, chapter B2)

 (Indicator -6, chapter B2)

-For International Student the criteria of admission are almost same but before issuing the CAS letter college has to check student English level, which should confirm that student has achieved a CEFR level B2 in English.
+For International Student the criteria of admission are almost same but before issuing the CAS letter the college has to check the student’s English level, which should confirm that student has achieved a CEFR level B2 in English.

-Once an International student arrives at college on enrolment day, then it is the responsibility of appointed person to check their academic documents along with Visa and scan them.
-Once student documents are completed, then He/she requires to do the initial diagnostic test.
+Once an International student arrives at college on enrolment day, then it is the responsibility of the appointed person to check their academic documents along with their Visa and scan them.
+Once student documents are completed, then he orshe is required to take the initial diagnostic test.

 5.2 Right to Refuse an Application